CivClassic/AnsibleSetup/README.md

 Note that in the following the terms MariaDB and Mysql are used interchangeably

+- Create a user under which the server will be running

+By default this user is named mc, so: `sudo adduser mc` You may use a different user name, if you do so you will need to adjust the user name setting in `variables/all.yml`

 - Clone this repo
 ```
 git clone https://github.com/CivClassic/AnsibleSetup.git